ENGLISH FOR CONGRESS POSITION PAPER (April 2018)

 consumers.
 These benefits are rapidly being rescinded as

-airlines have been forced by higher fuel prices and over a
+airlines had then forced by higher fuel prices and then over a

 decade of financial losses to dramatically raise fares and